- Off road parking

 A wonderful space for socialising and relaxing with comfortable sofas and a well equipped kitchen.

-There are two pretty bedrooms, including a double and a twin, both furnished with ample storage, good quality beds and the peaceful location will ensure a restful break.
+There are two pretty bedrooms, for a maximum of 4 people including infants, a double and a twin, both furnished with ample storage, good quality beds and the peaceful location will ensure a restful break.

 A clean and tidy bathroom completes the picture inside.